 Microfluidic chips for nematode research, called worm-on-a-chips, have been very promising in automating various aspects of C. elegans research omitting the aforementioned issues.
 Microfluidic technology has solutions for both routine lab procedures as well as case-specific experiments.
 For example, using glue and anesthetics for immobilizing C. elegans is low-throughput, time-consuming, and irreversible but a microfluidic chip can immobilize the worms at high-throughput without damaging the worms and with the possibility of releasing them for further analysis.
 Learn more about how microfluidic technology provides tools for rapid immobilization, positioning, sorting, synchronization, and neural and behavioural study of C. elegans in the following articles.

 Here, at uFluidix, we have accrued years of experience in design and manufacturing biochips including microfluidic chips for C. elegans research.
-Do not hesitate to contact us to discuss your C. elegans research project and get your chips manufactured affordably.
+Do not hesitate to contact us to discuss your C. elegans research project and purchase your chips fabricated affordably.